elsiormoreira/myshares_project/README.md

 # To Do
 - Import files
-- Data preparation for analysis (select, preprocess, transform)
+- Data preparation for analysis (select, pre-process, transform)
 - Exploratory data analysis (EDA)

 # Requirements
 Some packages need to be installed before using this code.
 - pandas
 - os
 For more details from each of those packages try some research on web.